Daily's VCS installation guide

-- Daily's VCS SDK, which is the source code used to build Daily's baseline composition.
+- Daily's VCS SDK, which includes the source code used to build Daily's baseline composition.
 The goal of using the VCS SDK is to build your own compositions.
 In other words, you can consider it a modifiable version of Daily's baseline composition.
 Using the VCS SDK maximizes how much you can customize your Daily live stream and cloud recording layouts.

 These installation instructions describe how to install the VCS SDK (option 2) directly.
 It is most useful for any developers looking to customize their live streaming or cloud recording layouts beyond what is available via the baseline composition.

 - Clone the GitHub repo.
-Then navigate to
+Then navigate to the

-git clone https://github.com/daily-co/daily-vcs.gitcd daily-vcsyarn install
+git clone https://github.com/daily-co/daily-vcs.gitcd daily-vcs/jsyarn install

 Running this command will allow you to run the Daily's VCS Simulator locally.
 We've included the VCS Simulator in the VCS SDK for developers to be able to see how VCS compositions work.
 It allows you to quickly update VCS settings and see the effects of those changes immediately without ever having to start a live stream or cloud recording.

 To test that your local copy of VCS is working correctly, try running the VCS Simulator locally from the